Dear Sir:

 is the anxiety, then the egg is

 the anxiety.
-Whether the chord
+Whether the chords

-clashes from the beginning, some
+clash from the beginning, some

-where in the middle or waits until
+where in the middle or not until

 the very end, it doesn’t matter.
 If